 The drugs used for early medical abortion are also used for abortion later in pregnancy.
 Because the abortion is being carried out later in the pregnancy it may take longer, and higher and repeat doses of prostaglandin may need to be used, along with pain-relieving drugs.
 The abortion is like having a late miscarriage and is usually completed in time for you to return home on the same day, but sometimes it is necessary to stay overnight, particularly when the abortion is carried out later in the pregnancy.

-Vacuum aspiration from 7–15 weeks of pregnancy
+Vacuum aspiration up to 15 weeks of pregnancy

 Vacuum aspiration (sometimes called suction abortion) involves a small tube being inserted into the vagina, through the cervix (entrance to the uterus) and into the uterus to remove the pregnancy by suction.